http4s/http4s/docs/docs/client.md

 ```

 Because this documentation is running in [mdoc] we need an implicit `IORuntime`.
-This would be taken care of for you if you were using `IOApp` as seen above.
+This would be taken care of for you if you were using `IOApp` as seen in the example above.

 ```scala mdoc:silent
 import cats.effect.unsafe.IORuntime